 Makurdi Court Orders Six Farmers Remanded Over Murder of Woman in Benue

-A representational image of the Nigeria Law Court
+A representational image of gravel of the Nigeria Law Court

 Kindly Share This Story